imagineLife/big-site/content/mongo/performance/distributedSystems/repl-sets-with-diff-indexes.md

 Prep for this rare setup:

-- don't allow these nodes to become primary
+- don't allow secondary nodes that will be read from to become primary
   - priority = 0
   - hidden
   - delayed secondary